pivotal/docs-tap/security-and-compliance/harden-tap.hbs.md

   use of the [External Secrets Operator](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.5/tap/external-secrets-about-external-secrets-operator.html) to automate the lifecycle management (ALPHA).
 - 800-53 [Section AC-23](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-53r5.pdf)
-  related to safeguarding of sensitive information from exploitation (ex.
-TAP values)
+  related to safeguarding of sensitive information from exploitation, for example, Tanzu Application Platform values.

 ## Logging

 Log files provide an audit trail necessary to monitor activity within infrastructure, identify policy violations, unusual activity, and highlight security incidents.
 It is vital that logs are captured and retained according to the policies set forth by the organization's security team or governing body.
-TAP components run as pods on the Kubernetes infrastructure and all components output to standard out, captured as part of the pod logs.
+Tanzu Application Platform components run as pods on the Kubernetes infrastructure and all components output to standard out, captured as part of the pod logs.

-All TAP components follow
-[Kubernetes Logging](https://kubernetes.io/docs/concepts/cluster-administration/logging/) best practices.
+All Tanzu Application Platform components follow [Kubernetes Logging](https://kubernetes.io/docs/concepts/cluster-administration/logging/) best practices.
 Log aggregation should be implemented following the best practices of the organization log retention process.